 First you need to take everything out of the cedar closet.
-This will keep cleaning products off your things and make your work easier.
+This will keep debris and cleaning products off your things, and make your work easier.

 Dusting is an important part of maintaining the closet.
-The best way to do this is to use the brash attachment of your vacuum and run it over every part of the closet, inside and out.
-Dusting products that contain wax aren’t recommended for use with a cedar closet because that cause problems when it comes time to refinish your closet.
+The best way to do this is to use the brush attachment of your vacuum and run it over every part of the closet, inside and out.
+A feather duster will do the job too.

 To Wax Your Closet

 You may have heard of using carnauba or other wax on your cedar surfaces.
 However, it’s best to avoid all kinds of waxes on cedar.
 It can ruin the natural curing process.

 There are few things that can damage your closet, even though cedar is a strong wood.
 Temperature and humidity are two such culprits.

 Keep your home at around room temperature all year round, to avoid moisture damage and warping.
 Rapid changes in temperature can also damage the closet by creating cracks in the finish and wood.